 This article addresses the top five small business tax pitfalls observed by the author in his tax and business law practice.
-Each issue is followed by suggestions and techniques to help the reader manage bankruptcy appropriately.
-Once the reader is finished, they can consider hiring a bankruptcy attorney for additional assistance.
+Each issue is followed by suggestions and techniques to help the reader manage the problem area appropriately and get expanding your startup.

-Poor Bookkeeping Practices.
 Business owners run into major problems when they do not track business income and expenses on a regular basis.
-A business should have a system for tracking income and expenses by category.
-This system should be reconciled to the business’s bank statements each month.
+A business should have a system for tracking income and expenses by category, you should be learning the definition of payroll compliance.
+This system should be reconciled to the business’s bank statements each month unsatisfied with work results.
 Each transaction should be categorized using categories that (a) will be useful to help the owner to manage and evaluate the company’s progress, and (b) match up reasonably well to deduction categories on the business’s tax return.
 [Note: This is one of the primary functions of specialized business accounting software such as Quickbooks, Peachtree, Xero, or GnuCash (www.gnucash.org, which is open-source (i.e., “free”).]
-When these items are not tracked, the owner will not have timely financial information to make good management decisions.
-In addition, the tax return preparation process becomes much more difficult, overwhelming, and expensive.
+When these items are not tracked edit a paycheck stubs, the owner will not have timely financial information to make good management decisions.
+In addition, the tax return preparation process becomes much more difficult, overwhelming, and expensive, even more if you’re just starting a business, in a case like this, sometimes is difficult to get financing and that’s where solutions as the one that offer loans can be useful.
 In extreme cases, business owners become so overwhelmed that they may fail to file returns for a number of years.
-Contact this Accounting Services Singapore company to help your business grow faster.

-Combining Business and Personal Bank and Credit Card Accounts.
-One of the most prevalent problems observed in small businesses is commingling of business and personal bank and credit card accounts.
+One of the most prevalent problems observed in small businesses is a commingling of business and personal bank and credit card accounts.
 This creates a number of issues.
 First, if the business is incorporated or set up as a limited liability company, the liability protection offered by the entity is jeopardized when funds are commingled and the business is treated as the owner’s “alter ego” instead of respected as a separate legal entity.
 Second, this practice often results in deductible expenses being understated or overstated on tax returns because business expenses are forgotten and omitted or personal expenses are improperly included.
-Businesses can learn how to start a 501c3 organization to get tax exemptions and manage their expenses well, as one solution.
 Third, it becomes more difficult to accurately include all income and expenses in the business’s regular financial reports, so the owner does not have correct, timely information to gauge the business’s progress and identify opportunities or make course corrections.
 The proper way to address this problem is to run all business income and expenses through the business’s bank accounts and business credit card accounts (or credit card accounts that are used only for business expenses).
 These are the only statements that need to be included in the monthly bookkeeping.
 Any expenses that are paid personally or on a personal credit card should be reimbursed from the business account, categorized appropriately, and the receipt for the business expense should be kept on file by the business.
 Similarly, any personal expenses that are paid from a business account should be reimbursed by the owner or categorized as a distribution to the owner.
 This should not happen with regularity.
 Generally, checks should be written to the owner who will then pay his or her own personal expenses out of personal funds.

 - a.
 Advertising and marketing